Jamil Hasanli

-Jamil Hasanli (Cəmil Poladxan oğlu Həsənli) (born 15 January 1952) is an Azerbaijani historian, author and politician.
+Jamil Poladkhan oghlu Hasanli (Cəmil Poladxan oğlu Həsənli) (born 15 January 1952) is an Azerbaijani historian, author and politician.
 He served as a professor at Baku State University in 1993–2011 and as a professor at Khazar University in 2011–2013.
 He was an advisor to the President of Azerbaijan in 1993 and served two terms in the Parliament of Azerbaijan between 2000 and 2010.
 He was the main opposition candidate in the 2013 Azerbaijani presidential election where he came in second with 5.53% of votes.
 He has been the leader of National Council of Democratic Forces of Azerbaijan since 2013.

 Biography

 Early years and development

-Jamil Hasanli was born on January 15, 1952, in Ağalıkənd, Bilasuvar Rayon, Azerbaijan SSR.
+Jamil Hasanli was born on January 15, 1952, in Aghalykend, Bilasuvar District, Azerbaijan SSR.
 After finishing secondary school in Alar, Jalilabad, he entered Azerbaijan State University's History program in 1970.
-After completing university, he worked in Təzəkənd village, Jalilabad Rayon as teacher of history.
+After completing university, he worked in Təzəkənd village, Jalilabad District as a teacher of history.
 In 1976–1977 he was a lecturer in the Baku branch of the Central Lenin Museum.
-In 1977 he entered doctoral courses at Baku State University and studied the modern histories of countries of Europe and the Americas.
+In 1977, he entered doctoral courses at Baku State University and studied the modern histories of countries of Europe and the Americas.
 Since 1980, he has worked there as a docent and professor.
-In 1984 he defended his PhD. dissertation on Soviet-American relations.
-In 1990 he became a docent, and in 1992 defended his dissertation, "Azerbaijan Republic in the system of international relations".
+In 1984, he defended his PhD. dissertation on Soviet-American relations.
+In 1990, he became a docent, and in 1992 defended his dissertation, "Azerbaijan Republic in the system of international relations".

 Career

 From 1992 to 1994, he was dean of the New and Modern History of Europe and Americas department.
 At present, he is the professor in the department.
-In 1993, from April until September he was adviser to the President of Azerbaijan.
-From 1994 to 2004 he was a member of the President's Expert Council of High Accreditation Commission of Azerbaijan.
+In 1993, from April until September, he was an advisor to the President of Azerbaijan.
+From 1994 to 2004, he was a member of the President's Expert Council of High Accreditation Commission of Azerbaijan.

 He graduated with a History degree from Baku State University in 1975.
-In 1984 he finished his PhD, and he served as a professor at BSU in 1993-2011 and a professor at Khazar University in 2011-2013.
+In 1984, he finished his PhD, and he served as a professor at BSU in 1993-2011 and a professor at Khazar University in 2011-2013.
 He was an advisor to the President of Azerbaijan in 1993 and served two terms as a Member of the Parliament of Azerbaijan in 2000-2010.
-Professor Hasanli was a presidential candidate from the National Council of Democratic Forces of Azerbaijan in October 2013.
+Professor Hasanli was a presidential candidate for the National Council of Democratic Forces of Azerbaijan in October 2013.
 He was a History and Public Policy Scholar of the Woodrow Wilson International Center in 2011.